Read This First

 Prompt 3: Provide an pedagogical dialogue which begins with semantic confusion but ends in an clear understanding of the terms.

-The central claim is this: Through this dialogue, Alex and Dr.
+In plain terms: Through this dialogue, Alex and Dr.

 Alex and Dr. Smith are discussing a recent lecture on scientific theories.